casper-network/casper-sidecar/README.md

  <Described later in the document>
 ```

-* `sse_server.enable_server` - If set to true, the SSE server will be enabled.
+- `sse_server.enable_server` - If set to true, the SSE server will be enabled.
-* `sse_server.emulate_legacy_sse_apis` - A list of legacy Casper node SSE APIs to emulate.
+- `sse_server.emulate_legacy_sse_apis` - A list of legacy Casper node SSE APIs to emulate.
 The Sidecar will expose SSE endpoints that are compatible with specified versions.
 Please bear in mind that this feature is an emulation and should be used only for transition periods.
 In most scenarios, having a 1-to-1 mapping of new messages into old formats is impossible, so this can be a process that loses some data and/or doesn't emit all messages that come from the Casper node.
 See the [Legacy SSE Emulation](./LEGACY_SSE_EMULATION.md) page for more details.
+- `sse_server.disable_event_persistence` - If set to true, SSE server will not send events to storage.
+This is useful if you want to use sidecar only as a pass-through for sse events.
+The property is optional, if not defined it will behave as false.

 #### Configuring SSE node connections